 Here are 6 things logistics managers are losing sleep over in today’s parcel shipping environment.

 - More carrier services from more locations: Rate shopping now includes more complex business rules.
 Working with a single carrier was fairly easy.
-However, a multi-carrier strategy is the norm and that includes national, regional, and local carriers around the world.
+However, a multi-carrier strategy is a norm and that includes national, regional, and local carriers around the world.
 Add to that emerging carrier marketplaces, and you have a new reason to lose sleep over your shipping.

 - Carrier capacity crunch: Most warehouse management systems and order management systems don’t take transportation costs into account when they are putting together a picklist or packing instructions.
 They consider labor, steps to where the items are in inventory, but skip this important cost.
 This is surprising, given that transportation costs are a significant part of the cost of goods sold and it’s growing at nearly twice the rate of inflation.